morismm99/PowerApps/M365 Management Solution/README.md

 10. EndTime (Date and Time)
 11. Twitter (Single line of text)
 12. IsResolved (Single line of text)
-13. HighImpact (Single line of text)
+13. HighImpact (Single line of text) - DEPRECATED - no longer exists in Graph API endpoint - no need to create
 14. Origin (Single line of text)
 15. Feature (Single line of text)
 16. FeatureGroup (Single line of text)